About this policy

 - we will not disclose it without your consent.

 Other personal information is collected by us when you subscribe to a National Mental Health Commission subscription service.
-To provide our news and other subscription services we use Campaign Monitor, which provides online tools to create, send and manage emails.
+To manage our stakeholder and subscription services and provide subscribers with information about the Commission, we disclose limited information to our 3rd party service providers, Campaign Monitor and Darzin (Simply Stakeholder).

 Campaign Monitor may collect personal information, such as distribution lists that contain email addresses, and other information relating to those email addresses.
 For further information about the type of personal information Campaign Monitor collects, refer to the Campaign Monitor privacy notice.